-Alberto Weisser served as Chairman and Chief Executive Officer of Bunge Limited, a global food, commodity and agribusiness company, from 1999 until June 2013 and as Executive Chairman until December 2013.
-Mr. Weisser previously served as Bunge's Chief Financial Officer from 1993 to 1999.
-Previously, Mr. Weisser worked at BASF Group, a chemical company, in various finance-related positions.
+Director Since: 2011 Independent Committee Memberships: Audit CHAIR Age: 63 Alberto Weisser served as Chairman and Chief Executive Officer of Bunge Skills and Qualifications Limited, a global food, commodity and agribusiness company, from 1999 until Mr. Weisser brings to our Board of Directors his extensive experience with and June 2013 and as Executive Chairman until December 2013.
+Mr. Weisser keen understanding of commodities, gained from his role as Chairman and previously served as Bunge's Chief Financial Officer from 1993 to 1999.
+Chief Executive Officer of Bunge Limited.
+These skills are particularly valuable Previously, Mr. Weisser worked at BASF Group, a chemical company, in to PepsiCo in today's volatile economic environment.
+Mr. Weisser has deep knowledge of the strategic, financial, risk and compliance issues facing a large, various finance-related positions.
 He also served as a Senior Advisor at Lazard Ltd. from 2015 until August 2018.
-He currently serves on the Americas Advisory Panel of Temasek International Pte.
-Ltd., a Singapore-based investment company, and serves as a board member of the Americas Society.
+He currently serves on the Americas diversified, publicly traded company, and significant global experience, Advisory Panel of Temasek International Pte.
+Ltd., a Singapore-based particularly with respect to emerging markets.
+Mr. Weisser also contributes investment company, and serves as a board member of the Americas Society.

+Current: None

-- Current: None - Previous (During Past 5 Years): None
+Previous (During Past 5 Years): None